Cost Breakdown: How Much Does Amazon Listing Design Typically Cost?

 3. Specialization

-Designers who specialize in Amazon-specific listings tend to charge more, but also understand the nuances Amazon requires (image dimension standards, CTA placement, EBC compliance, etc.).
+Graphic designers who specialise in Amazon-specific listings tend to charge more, but also understand the nuances Amazon requires (image dimension standards, CTA placement, EBC compliance, etc.).

-Here’s what you can expect to pay for various design services when hiring freelancers:
+Here’s what you can expect to pay for various design services when hiring freelance Amazon graphic designers.

 Service Type